KainSummerfield1/ComputerScienceProject/Files/README.md

 >Made 2 Factor Authentication.
 This took way to long to do.

 ### 15.03.24
->Unable to import third party libraries so Google auth doesn't run, nearly completed the split function, just need to print first char.
+>Unable to import third party libraries so Google auth doesn't run, nearly completed the split function, it prints "incorrect" even though that it is, fix that monday and create the leaderboard system.